-Apex Mining has title to several properties located in the municipalities of Maco and Mabini in Davao De Oro Province in southeastern Mindanao covered by MPSA-225-XI-2005 and MPSA-234-XI-2007.
-This scope of work is only concerned with the gold mineralization within the fifteen known gold vein systems with face sample data delimited within the Apex claims at Maco Mines and does not take into account the copper deposits identified within the property.
+Apex Mining Company, Inc. has title to several mineral properties located in the municipalities of Maco and Mabini in Davao De Oro Province in southeastern Mindanao and this includes MPSA-225-2005-XI.
+This scope of work is only concerned with the gold mineralization within the twenty-eight (28) vein systems delimited within MPSA-225-2005-XI and, as yet, does not take into account the porphyry copper deposits identified within the property.
+Reserve estimates of the vein systems within the adjacent MPSA-234-2007-XI are presented in a separate report.

 5.4.
-Duration of the preparation, including field visits and verification
+Duration of the Preparation, Including Field Visits and Verification

-The Report for Economic Assessment and Ore Reserve Estimation commenced after the completion of the resource estimation which began April 2017.
-Once the resource block model was completed, the Apex technical team spearheaded by mine planning went to work to determine the minable reserve and the optimum production schedule resulting from the blocked reserve.
-Once the mining plan was created, the planning group discussed with Geology, Operations, and Finance, relevant issues in ore reserve estimation such as sampling and assaying practices, overall development methodology, mining methods and auxiliary support systems, capital and operating costs, mineral resource estimation, milling practices and costs and other support services.
-Compilation of data from previous development and production report was also done simultaneous to the preparation of the mineral resource estimation.
-The Apex Technical Services Team with the assistance of the corporate staff specialist began to compile the Technical Report once all the assumptions have been agreed upon.
-Other Apex Mining personnel handling the finance, safety, environment, and community relations were also consulted on the report preparation.
+The Report for Economic Assessment and Ore Reserve Estimation commenced after the completion of the resource estimation which was initiated in October 2020.
+Following the completion of the the resource block models, the Apex technical team, spearheaded by the Mine Planning Group, went to work to identify and classify the minable reserves, as well as to determine the optimum production schedule resulting from the blocked reserves.
+After the mining plan was created, the Planning Group held discussions with Geology, Mine Operations, Mill Operations, and Finance to define the relevant factors to be considerd in ore reserve estimation such as the mineral resource models, sampling and assaying practices, overall development methodology, mining methods, auxiliary support systems, capital and operating costs, beneficiation processes, and other support services required.
+Data from previous development and production reports were also compiled and reviewed.
+The Apex Technical Team began to compile the Technical Report after all the assumptions have been agreed upon.
+Other Apex Mining personnel from the Finance, Safety, Environment, and Community Relations departments were also consulted throughout the preparation of the report.